Lennart Levi

-Levi’s work was deeply engaged in the development and consequences of a poor/good psychosocial work environment and was also engaged in longitudinal research on the psychological and physiological consequences of unemployment and they published their findings extensively.
+Levi's work was deeply engaged in the development and consequences of a poor/good psychosocial work environment and was also engaged in longitudinal research on the psychological and physiological consequences of unemployment and they published their findings extensively.
 The institute became engaged in a close collaboration with the national bureau of statistics.

-The politically neutral position of Selye’s stress concept may have aided Lennart Levi in the acceptance of this new line of research.
+The politically neutral position of Selye's stress concept may have aided Lennart Levi in the acceptance of this new line of research.
 Political parties both to the right and the left could see the point in giving resources to it.
-The activities expanded and epidemiological methods were used.
+The activities expanded, and epidemiological methods were used.
 Transdisciplinary study was important.
 For example, a large project was devoted to the consequences of unemployment.

 Lennart Levi was also heavily engaged in international work in which he emphasized the importance of psychosocial factors and stress prevention.
-He was asked to perform keynote speeches in many international organizations in the USA, UK, Germany and the Nordic countries.
-WHO, ILO and EU were important partners.
+He was asked to perform keynote speeches in many international organizations in the US, UK, Germany and the Nordic countries.
+The WHO, ILO and EU were important partners.
 He was frequently engaged in societal debates.

-Levi was elected as member of the Swedish parliament during the period 2006-2010.
-He played a critical role in the creation of the Poznan Declaration: WHOLE-OF-UNIVERSITY PROMOTION OF SOCIAL CAPITAL, HEALTH AND DEVELOPMENT, September 26, 2014 in which it is stated that “Our major challenges are therefore how to promote good government, ethical business and individual behavior -- and how to avoid the bad ones, and their detrimental effects on social capital, health and development.
+Levi was elected as member of the Swedish parliament during the period 2006–2010.
+On September 26th, 2014 he played a critical role in the creation of the Poznan Declaration: Whole-Of-University Promotion of Social Capital, Health and Development, in which it is stated that “Our major challenges are therefore how to promote good government, ethical business and individual behavior—and how to avoid the bad ones, and their detrimental effects on social capital, health and development.”